kotyakiv/42_push_swap/README.md

 # 42_push_swap
-The goal of this project is to sort all numbers in a stack with the samllest number of operations.
+The goal of this project is to sort all numbers in a stack with the smallest number of operations.
 This project consist of two programms **push_swap** and
-**checker**. **push-swap** prints operations to sort algo and **checker** checks if operations really sorts the stack.
+**checker**. **push-swap** prints operations to sort algo and **checker** checks if operations really sort the stack.
 For this project students
-need go through the bunch of sorting algorithm and choose the best suits for this task.
-I decided to implement and modify quicksort algortihm.
+need go through a bunch of sorting algorithms and choose the one that suits the best for this task.
+I decided to implement and modify quicksort algorithm.
 ## Rules
 Two stacks **a** and **b**. **b** is empty in the start and in the end.
 The goal is to sort in ascending order numbers into stack a.
 #### permitted operations